 The JMAP protocol is transport agnostic and can be easily transported over a WebSocket, for example, as well as HTTP.

-Why do labels apply to messages not threads?
+Why do keywords/mailboxes apply to messages, not threads?

-Why are there flags (e.g. isUnread) separate to mailboxes?
+Why are there keywords (for example, $seen) separate from mailboxes?

-In IMAP, you can only have one mailbox but you can have multiple flags on a single message.
+In IMAP, you can only have one mailbox but you can have multiple keywords/flags on a single message.
 In other systems (where you have labels), these are really the same thing and you can have a single message in multiple mailboxes.
-JMAP aims to support both, so it has to be able to specify whether a mailbox can be used in combination with other mailboxes on a message, or must be the only one with the message (but does allow different flags).
-The clearest way of specifying what is allowed by the server is to keep the mailboxes separate to flags in JMAP as well.
+JMAP aims to support both, so it has to be able to specify whether a mailbox can be used in combination with other mailboxes on a message, or must be the only mailbox with the message (but does allow different keywords).
+The clearest way of specifying what is allowed by the server is to keep the mailboxes separate from keywords in JMAP as well.